Dental Foundation Training Guide 2019

 New Educational Supervisors and Returning Educational Supervisors Training Day

 Trainer workshops will be arranged by each of the 6 Schemes in the South West

 The requirement to raise concerns if patient safety is put at risk is a shared responsibility of the dental team.
 Foundation dentists must always put the patient’s safety first and act promptly if patients or colleagues are at risk and take appropriate measures to protect them.

 Sometimes it can be your own procedural knowledge or technical skills that are a risk to patient safety.
 The important principle is not to feel awkward or embarrassed, but to ask for help when this is required.
 There is a careful balance between addressing educational needs and maintaining an environment where patients are receiving a safe level of care from someone who can demonstrate competence in the treatment that they are about to provide.
 It is your responsibility as a Foundation dentist not to undertake procedures that you do not feel adequately prepared for.

 Your Educational Supervisor will work closely with you to provide support in any areas that you find challenging.
 The Pre-DFT Clinical Experience Review on e-portfolio provides a useful checklist of previous clinical experience and confidence.
 Please use this as a chance to reflect and identify learning objectives together.

-All schemes in the SW have hands-on study days covering oral surgery and endodontics in the first term, which should help to refresh your theory and practical skills.
+All schemes in the SW have hands-on study days covering oral surgery & endodontics in the first term, which should help to refresh your theory and practical skills.

 Your practice induction is the cornerstone of understanding the policies and procedures explaining how your particular practice runs safely.
 Please ensure you are familiar with:

-- the practice Health and Safety Policy and how this is implemented.
+- the practice Health & Safety Policy and how this is implemented.

 - how to take appropriate action if you have concerns about the possible abuse of children or vulnerable adults.